Uighur refugee Gulbahar Haitiwaji: 'The Chinese want to eradicate the Uighurs'

-Category: World Hits: 0Gulbahar Haitiwaji lives in France and belongs to China's Uighur minority, a mainly Muslim community from the northwestern province of Xinjiang.
+Category: World Hits: 4Gulbahar Haitiwaji lives in France and belongs to China's Uighur minority, a mainly Muslim community from the northwestern province of Xinjiang.
 Back in 2016, her life changed dramatically.
 Summoned to return to China under a spurious pretext, she was thrown into prison then sent to a "re-education" camp.
 She recounts the appalling conditions of her detention in a new book entitled "Survivor of the Chinese Gulag".
 The Chinese "want to wipe out the culture and the tradition of the Uighurs and eradicate the Uighurs themselves", she told FRANCE 24.

 Read more https://www.france24.com/en/tv-shows/the-interview/20210121-uighur-refugee-gulbahar-haitiwaji-the-chinese-want-to-eradicate-the-uighurs